La solitudine: Background and composition

 Federico Cavalli and Pietro Cremonesi, who at the time were two songwriters with daytime jobs outside the music business, wrote the lyrics and the music of the original version of the song, respectively.
 Angelo Valsiglio also contributed writing both the lyrics and the music of "La solitudine".

-The lyrics to the Italian version of the song where are about a boy named Marco, who is separated from his girlfriend at the urging of his family and sent to live far away from her.
+The lyrics to the Italian version of the song are about a boy named Marco, who is separated from his girlfriend at the urging of his family and sent to live far away from her.
 The now former girlfriend makes an emotional and heartfelt plea, singing to him about the loneliness and pain they would feel without each other.

 Interviewed by Italian journalist Gianni Minà, Pausini declared that the song is strongly autobiographical:

 "In the beginning the song started with the words 'Anna se n'è andata' [Anna went away] instead of 'Marco se n'è andato'.
 But the rest of the story was exactly the photograph of my life until that moment [...].
 I had never met those two authors before and, even if Valsiglio and the other composers continued to give me new songs, I told my father that I wanted to sing that one only, just changing the name to Marco, because the development of the song looked to be a copy of what was happening to me.
 Marco was my boyfriend in the same period, and this is why, when I was singing that song, I was feeling moved."

 The English-language version of the song, adapted by Tim Rice doesn't contain any reference to Marco, but has a similar meaning.
 Instead of revolving around a high school sweetheart who has moved far away, the storyline focuses on a short intense summer love."

 According to Univision's Fabiana Steinmander, Laura Pausini's "La solitudine" is a song "with a high degree of difficulty because of the number of vocal transitions and the modulation it demands of its singer".

-The music video
+Music video

-Music videos of "La solitudine" and "La soledad" (the English version of the song did not have one), directed by Ambrogio Lo Giudice are quite simple, shot outdoors on the beach of Ostia in March, in which Laura Pausini is on a bridge playing with her dog.
-On the end, an image of Pausini's staff on that time is shown.

-The new versions of both songs, released in 2001 for the "E ritorno da te" greatest hits album did not receive a new music video.

-In 1999, both versions are inserted in the VHS "Video Collection 93–99".
+An Italian-language and a Spanish-language music video for the song, both directed by Ambrogio Lo Giudice, were shot on the Ostia jetty.
+Pausini is shown while playing with German shepherd puppies on the beachside.
+Over the years, the video's setting was used several times by Pausini and her fans to celebrate her career, as a symbol of her first hit song.

+Both versions of the video were included on Video Collection 93–99, Pausini's first video compilation, released in 1999.